mriffler/UserManual/docs/source/pages/MosaickingAlgorithms.rst

 as well as aerosol and water vapour used during the atmospheric correction process.
 The S2GM mosaicking algorithm has to rely on this information for its processing.
-The S2GM processing chain to calculate the mosaic image products is fully automated and is based on a modular design - see see :numref:`processingChainMainSteps`.
+The S2GM processing chain to calculate the mosaic image products is fully automated and is based on a modular design - see :numref:`processingChainMainSteps`.
 The three following main modules form the basis of the chain.

 1. Quality assurance/ quality check (QA/QC) of the input products
 2. Composite/Mosaic algorithm